nopCommerce vs Shopify Comparison: 2017 Guide to Picking the Right eCommerce Solution

 Today, it’s easier than ever to set up an online store.
-Everything is pre-made, from drag and drop interface builders to open source code frameworks that let you fully customize every function you need.
-As for the nopCommerce vs Shopify – the answer depends.
-It’s what you really need from the toolbox.
-Our company has worked with both for a while, and we should say that these products are very different.
-Furthermore, they keep on updating their features to cover more ground.
+Everything is pre-made, from drag and drop interface builders to open source code frameworks that let you fully customize every feature you might need.
+As for the nopCommerce vs Shopify – the answer is quite complicated .
+It really depends on what you need straight from the toolbox.
+Our company has worked with both options for a while and we should say that these products are highly dissimilar.
+Furthermore, they keep on updating their eatures covering what they’ve been lacking just yesterday with each new release.
 Here is how they compare in 2017:

-Shopify is a template based ecommerce platform to create fully customizable web stores with no coding needed, what so ever.
+Shopify is a template-based eCommerce platform to create fully customizable web stores with no coding needed what so ever.
 It’s a good solution for a one-man army online shop owner.
-The kind of person, who may want to run things right from their apartment.
+The kind of person who may want to run everything personally through a brick-and-mortart storefront.
 Shopify even makes its own hardware for such cases.
-For example, the Shopify POS.
-A Debit Mastercard and Visa Debit card reader compatible with Apple iPad that works in USA and Canada.
+For example, the Shopify POS .
+A Debit Mastercard and Visa debit card reader compatible with Apple iPad that works in USA and Canada.

 Shopify comprises a huge collection of themes and prefabs that takes on any need you might have with its drag and drop features.
-The payment plans are flexible, and there is an entire Shopify app market running with community made extensions for your store’s design.
+The payment plans are flexible, and there is an entire Shopify app market running with community-made extensions for your store’s design.
 Shopify charges you on a monthly basis as per your chosen payment plan, plus any additional functionality and apps you’ve bought.
-Basically, you shop for whatever you need for your online shop.
+Basically, you shop for whatever components you need for your online store.
 For a startup with a simple but unique project, this will work great.
-For developers who are used to code everything on their own, Shopify would actually feel constrained.
+For developers who are used to the freedom of coding everything on their own, Shopify would actually feel constrained.

-The architecture allows dynamically adding new functional elements to your websites on the go.
+The architecture allows dynamically adding the new functional elements on the go.
 It’s more of a “do everything yourself” kind of baseline.
-However, nopCommerce makes effort to compensate what it’s lacking in simplicity by featuring pre-made extensions from its own marketplace.
+However, nopCommerce makes the effort to compensate what it’s lacking in simplicity by featuring pre-made extensions from its own marketplace .
 In general, the pros and cons of nopCommerce are the pros and cons of most CRM online shopping carts that let you define your code.
 It should be said that each site comes with “Powered by nopCommerce” tag at the bottom of the site.
 In case you’d want to take it down, the nopCommerce pricing to remove the copyright tag is $150.

 Key features unique to nopCommerce

 Multi-currency checkout – customers may choose the currency to pay for your goods.
 Noteworthy, as this feature is N/A for Shopify.
-You can only customize the product price displayed to the user.
-But they will be limited to actually using a single one when making the final purchase.
+Unlike nopCommerce, Shopify only lets you customize the product price displayed to the user.
+However, they will be limited to actually using a single currency when making the final purchase.

-Languages – nopCommerce lets you work in languages beyond Roman alphabet.
+Languages – nopCommerce lets you work in languages that go beyond Roman alphabet.
 Not supported by Shopify in case that’s what you need.

 Key features unique to Shopify